Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.

 - A First Framework

 With all the nasty Windows stuff nicely hidden away, we will learn about Direct3D (we will use Direct3D 11.0, which works on Windows 7, Windows 8 and Windows 10) and the High Level Shader Language to draw vertices to the screen.
 We will also learn how to make Direct2D and DirectWrite co-operate with Direct3D to output text to our game window.
-To round things off, we will learn about DirectInput to handle user input (we will only cover the keyboard and mouse) and FMOD (not a part of the DirectX API) to add sounds and music to our game.

 - First Contact